 • 145 degrees for chops or steaks

-Why is it bad to cook meat longer than it needs to be cooked?
+Why is it bad to cook the meat longer than it needs to be cooked?
 Because burnt meat can contain carcinogens.
 Remove burnt parts of meat before eating it.
 A little char is unavoidable and it also tastes pretty good, but don’t eat incinerated meat.

 Marinate, marinate, marinate.
 Marinating meat helps to reduce carcinogens.
-Try using a mixture of vinegar, oil, herbs and spices.
-Why the marinade helps to cut down carcinogens in grilled meat (research has shown carcinogens reduced by up to 88% when marinade is used) is unclear but it could be a combination of the antioxidants in the marinade mixture or the barrier the marinade makes between the grill and the meat.
+Try using a mixture of vinegar, oil, herbs, and spices.
+Why the marinade helps to cut down carcinogens in grilled meat (research has shown carcinogens are reduced by up to 88% when marinade is used) is unclear but it could be a combination of the antioxidants in the marinade mixture or the barrier the marinade makes between the grill and the meat.
 Either way, marinate your meat for your best chance against those carcinogens.

 Clean the grill.
 Scrub that grill until it’s good and clean before using it.
 It’s easiest to do this when the grill is hot.
 The carcinogenic black coating will slough right off with your grill brush.
-It will be healthier for you and it will also make your food taste much much better.
+It will be healthier for you and it will also make your food taste much, much better.